WildLeoKnight/Aseprite-Wild-Night-Theme/README.md

 # Changelog
 ```
 1.2
-> Compatibility with Aseprite 1.2.18
+> Added compatibility with Aseprite 1.2.18
-> Created a Orange variant
+> Created an Orange variant - Gladiator Orange
 > Improved visiblity on the Purple version
 > Fixed the console/error window background being white